-Briefly tell us about yourself.
+Briefly tell us about yourself?

-What were your childhood dreams?
+What are some of your childhood dreams?

 How do you spend your leisure time?